France, a Western European country that includes several overseas territories and regions, has 640,679 km2 (247,368 sq mi).

-As observed on the physical map of France above, the country is partially covered central, north and west by a relatively flat plain that's punctuated by some time-worn low rolling hills and mountains.
+As observed on France's physical map above, the country is partially covered central, north and west by a relatively flat plain that's punctuated by some time-worn low rolling hills and mountains.

 France (officially, the French Republic) is divided into 18 integral administrative regions (regions, singular - region).
 In alphabetical order, the regions are: Auvergne-Rhone-Alpes, Bretagne (Brittany), Bourgogne-Franche-Comte (Burgundy-Free County), Corse (Corsica), Centre-Val de Loire (Center-Loire Valley), Grand Est (Grand East), Hauts-de-France (Upper France), Ile-de-France, Nouvelle-Aquitaine (New Aquitaine), Normandie (Normandy), Occitanie (Occitania), Pays de la Loire (Lands of the Loire) and Provence-Alpes-Coted’Azur.
 These 13 regions are located in Metropolitan France in the European continent.
 The 5 overseas regions are: Mayotte and Reunion in Indian Ocean off the African coast; Guyane (French Guiana) is in South America; Guadeloupe and Martinique in Antilles in the Carribean Sea.

-Located in the north-central part of the country is, Paris – the capital, the largest and the most populous city of France.
+Located in the north-central part of the country is Paris – the capital, the largest and the most populous France.
 It is a major administrative, cultural and commercial center of the country.

 France is a country located in North Western Europe.
 It is geographically positioned both in the Northern and Eastern hemispheres of the Earth.
 France is bordered by 7 countries: by Belgium and Luxembourg in the northeast; by Germany, Switzerland and Italy in the east; and by Spain and Andorra in the south.
 It is also bounded by the Bay of Biscay (North Atlantic Ocean) in the west; by the English Channel in the northwest and by the Mediterranean Sea in the south.
 France also shares maritime borders with UK in the north.